Independence, Neutrality, Confidentiality, Informality

 The Stony Brook University Ombuds is a member of the International Ombuds Association (IOA) and adheres to the IOA Code of Ethics and practices in accordance with the IOA Standards of Practice.
 For further reference click on the IOA website to view these documents.

 The Ombuds Office operates independent from other organizational entities.
-The Ombuds reports to the Chief Deputy to the President for budgetary and administrative purposes and conveys perceived issues and trends.
+The Ombuds reports to the Office of the University President for budgetary and administrative purposes and conveys perceived issues and trends.
 The Ombuds provides anonymous aggregate statistical data and does not keep formal records.

 The Ombuds is neutral, impartial, and unaligned in the handling of concerns and complaints.
 In considering the rights and interests of all parties, the Ombuds assists parties in reaching mutually acceptable agreements that are fair, equitable and consistent with the mission and policies of the University.
 The Ombuds will not serve as an advocate for the university or an individual.